Last update: Jan 16th, 2025 - The full schedule for both the preseason and regular season games are now out.

-The NPB released the rough schedule for the upcoming season.
+The regular season schedule has been released.
 They can be viewed on the Japanese site of NPB.

 (It usually takes time before any information is uploaded to the English page, so just use a translation device to view the Japanese version)